Lareye-Team/LareyeWebsite/README.md

 # LareyeWebsite
-This site is belonge to lareye.com all copy right reserve to this company.
+This site belongs to lareye.com all copyright reserve to this company.